az-cat/HPC-Filesystems/GlusterFS-ARM/README.md

   * [Deploy the Gluster Server](#deploy-the-gluster-server)
   * [Deploy Gluster Client](#deploy-gluster-client)

-# Gluster
+# Gluster(3.12.6)

 Gluster file system provides a scalable parallel file system specially optimized for cloud storage.
 It does not have separate metadata servers, as metadata is integrated into file storage.
 It’s a free, scalable, open source distributed file system that works great for applications hosted on Azure.

 # Deployment steps
-To setup Gluster two steps need to be executed :
+To setup Gluster 3.12.6 version two steps need to be executed :
 1. Deploy the Gluster Server
 2. Deploy the Gluster Client

  ## Deploy the Glustre Server

  To get started, you need at least 4 nodes of any Linux distribution which will serve as server nodes (metadata server and storage server).
 GlusterFS can be installed on any Linux distribution.
 We have used CentOS 7.3 for tests.
-We used VM of size DS14_V2 and attached 10 additional data disks of 1 TB each with RAID0 Volume configuration.
+We used VM of size DS14_V2 and attached 10 additional data disks of 1 TB each, we created logical volume on top of RAID0.

 Note-
 * Before setup Gluster FS make sure you have service principal (id, secrete and tenant id) to get artifacts from Azure.